Genez-io/genezio-documentation/docs/frameworks/expressjs.md

 You can find this URL in the deployment output under the `App Dashboard URL` section.

-## Frequently Asked Questions

-### Do I Need to Modify My Express App Code?

-Your Express.js project will only require the above [adjustments](#deployment-guide), as long as it is written in a **stateless** manner.
-To find out more about [stateless vs. stateful follow this link](https://stackoverflow.com/questions/5329618/stateless-vs-stateful).

 ## Support <a href="#support" id="support"></a>

 We invite you to join our community on [Discord](https://discord.gg/uc9H5YKjXv) for further information and help.